fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/README.md

 ## Arduinos connected together using I2C

-This contains some public domain examples adapted slightly.
+This contains some public domain examples adapted slightly and now quite a lot more.

 ## Arduinos connected together using PJON